getsentry/snuba/docs/source/migrations/modes.rst

 In your local ``server.py``, set ``SENTRY_DISTRIBUTED_CLICKHOUSE_TABLES``
 to True.
 Start up the corresponding Clickhouse container (``sentry devservices up clickhouse``).
+Make sure that the Zookeeper container is also running; without it, distributed migrations will not work properly.

 Now, we take a look at the cluster configurations that can be used in Distributed tables.
 These are set in `this file <https://github.com/getsentry/sentry/blob/master/config/clickhouse/dist_config.xml>`_.
-The current configuration in the file is a default, 1 shard with 1 replica model, and is best to use at the moment, as it supports migrations for all storages.
+The current configuration in the file is a default, 1 shard with 1 replica model, and is best to use for now, as it supports migrations for all storages.
 Moving forward, we look to adding support for multi-sharded configurations, and ensuring storages are placed on the right clusters.
 More examples of and information on cluster configurations can be found `here <https://clickhouse.tech/docs/en/engines/table-engines/special/distributed/>`_.